coelacant1/ProxmoxScripts/Utilities/Utilities.md

 Example Output: The spinner stops and "Completed successfully!" is printed in green bold.
 Output: Terminates the spinner and displays the success message.

+Communication.sh/__warn__: Stops the spinner and prints a warning message in yellow.
+Usage: __warn__ "warning message"
+Example Output: The spinner stops and "Warning: check configuration!" is printed in yellow bold.
+Output: Terminates the spinner and displays the warning message.

 Communication.sh/__err__: Stops the spinner and prints an error message in red.
 Usage: __err__ "error message"
 Example Output: The spinner stops and "Operation failed!" is printed in red bold.